 -

-Entries are ordered in alphabetical order of the expert in each area of expert testimony.
-Experts appeared in the May, June, July, August and September 2024 issues of Mealey’s Daubert Report.
+Entries are in alphabetical order of the expert in each area of expert testimony.
+Experts appeared in the January, February, March, April, May, June, July, August, September and October 2025 issues of Mealey’s Daubert Report.

 -